-If you’re looking for more healthy snacks that you can make at home, sign up for the mailing list below and get a cheat sheet with recipes for healthy snack substitutions.
+If you’re looking for more healthy snacks that you can make at home, sign up for the Free Resource Library at the bottom of the page.
+You’ll find some awesome resources, including a cheat sheet with recipes for healthy snack substitutions.

 Okay, so we’ve covered how awesome the mandoline slicer is.
 Let’s talk about the different ways you can use it.
 You can slice fruits, vegetables, meat, and cheese.

 Our absolute favorite right now is veggie chips.

 And when I say “our favorite”, it’s not just the grown ups.
 My daughters (4 and 2) LOVE veggie chips.
 It’s pretty amazing that they won’t eat beets, but they’ll gobble down beet chips.

 And they wouldn’t touch parsnip fries a couple weeks ago, but they are loving the parsnip chips.
 I love it when vegetables aren’t a battle!

 To make veggie chips, slice your vegetable into thin slices with your mandoline slicer, or by hand.
 (We typically don’t peel the veggies.
 But we buy organic and scrub them pretty good before slicing.)

 Then toss them in a little oil and salt and place them in a single layer on a parchment lined cookie sheet.